Arthurus-Projet/ai_car_racing/README.md

 Then I use a genetic algorithm to optimize the weights of the neural network

-In the simplest circuit, cars just have to turn left and go straight ahead :
+In the simplest circuit, cars just have to turn left and go straight ahead : (Only 4 hidden neurons are needed for this circuit)

 ![image](https://github.com/Arthurus-Projet/ai_car_racing/assets/133526137/ee3692d7-00de-4182-bf5b-e6dfc065782b)